2008 Nikon Indy 300: Race

 Justin Wilson pitted on the warm-up lap with the gearbox sticking in third, but rejoined to start from the back.
 Will Power immediately dominated the start, pulling a two-second lead on the first lap.
 Scott Dixon started second but after being forced to cut the first chicane was relegated behind Ryan Briscoe by the officials.

 Mario Moraes and Vítor Meira clashed at the second chicane with Meira spinning without hitting anyone.
-A few lap later Moraes caused the first safety car, clipping the turn 2 chicane, breaking the right rear corner of the car.
+A few laps later Moraes caused the first full course caution, clipping the turn 2 chicane, breaking the right rear corner of the car.
 Townsend Bell was eliminated after a clash with Helio Castroneves which wrecked Bell's steering.
 Later the same lap Castroneves had a right rear puncture caused by Danica Patrick's front wing while passing the Andretti Green Racing driver.

 Lap 17 saw the end of Power's dominance of the meeting as he crashed at the Bartercard chicane, which put Briscoe into the lead ahead of Dixon.
 Briscoe pitted for fuel immediately upon catching backmarker Patrick, but Dixon waited another lap and was held up behind her.
 At the same time Graham Rahal touched the rear of Car 20, spinning the Vision Racing car at the bottom corner and Ed Carpenter stopped as well, almost blocking the track.
 The emerging safety car almost hit Dixon as he completed his stop.

 Behind the safety car Patrick stopped and stalled, almost hitting the stationary car of Carpenter.
-Dario Franchitti clipped the tyre bundle on the inside of the same chicane and spun and stalled bringing out the safety car.
+Dario Franchitti clipped the tyre bundle on the inside of the same chicane and spun and stalled bringing out the full course yellow.
 After the restart Tony Kanaan had the right rear suspension break without apparent reason.

-After the second round of pitstops the battle for third between Alex Tagliani and Ryan Hunter-Reay was interrupted by Dario Franchitti as poor pitstop and a poor pit position for Conquest Racing saw Tagliani drop several position behind EJ Viso.
+After the second round of pitstops the battle for third between Alex Tagliani and Ryan Hunter-Reay was interrupted by Dario Franchitti as a poor pitstop and poor pit position for Conquest Racing saw Tagliani drop several position behind EJ Viso.
 Viso later would twice have to give up spots for cutting chicanes, first to Tagliani, then Castroneves.
 Lap 48 saw Jaime Camara go straight on and stalled the car attempting to recover.

 In the races closing stages Dixon closed in on Briscoe, the two remaining local drivers lapping significantly faster than the rest of the field.
 Ed Carpenter hit the wall at turn 3 on the last lap but it did not affect the lead battle and Briscoe won his home race ahead of Dixon.
 Ryan Hunter-Reay finished third.